icflorescu/trpc-sveltekit/README.md

 ### Implementation details

-All the related code to the websocket implementation is located at `package/src/websocket`
+All the related code to the websocket implementation is located at `package/src/websocket`.

 #### `vitePlugin.ts`

-Exports a vite plugin that handles in dev mode the websocket lifecycle
+Exports a vite plugin that handles in dev mode the websocket lifecycle.

 The plugin handles two cases:

 - On init: `configureServer`
   - `createWSSGlobalInstance`
-  - Listen for 'upgrade' events in vite dev server, so we can upgrade `/trpc` to our tRPC server
+  - Listen for `upgrade` events in vite dev server, so we can upgrade `/trpc` to our tRPC server
 - On hot reload: `handleHotUpdate`
   - `closeWSSGlobalInstance`
   - `createWSSGlobalInstance`

 On init & hot reload we create a `WebSocketServer` with the property `noServer` so we can handle the upgrade to our tRPC and don't break the default vite websocket.
-If hot reloading we first remove the previous `wss`
+If hot reloading we first remove the previous `wss`.

-We store a reference in `globalThis` to the web socket server, so we can later get a reference from SvelteKit side
+We store a reference in `globalThis` to the web socket server, so we can later get a reference from SvelteKit side.

-> To store the websocket server without colliding with existing stuff in `globalThis` at `src/websocket/svelteKitServer.ts` we create a `Symbol`.
+> To store the websocket server without colliding with existing stuff in `globalThis` at `src/websocket/svelteKitServer.ts` we create a `Symbol`
-> So we can reference the tRPC websocket like so: `globalThis[Symbol.for('trpc.sveltekit.wss')]`
+> so we can reference the tRPC websocket like so: `globalThis[Symbol.for('trpc.sveltekit.wss')]`

 Then we set up an event listener to the vite dev http server to handle the `upgrade` event from `onHttpServerUpgrade`.
-It will check that the path is `/trpc`, if so it will upgrade our request to our tRPC websocket server
+It will check that the path is `/trpc`, if so it will upgrade our request to our tRPC websocket server.

 #### `svelteKitServer.ts`

-Exports functions to handle the lifecycle of the tRPC websocket server
+Exports functions to handle the lifecycle of the tRPC websocket server:

 - `createWSSGlobalInstance`
 - `closeWSSGlobalInstance`
 - `onHttpServerUpgrade`

-> The firsts 3 methods are already explained in the `vitePlugin.ts` section
+> The firsts 3 methods are already explained in the `vitePlugin.ts` section.

 - `SvelteKitTRPCWSServer`

 The Vite plugin only works while the Vite dev server is running.
-When building for production we need to take a diferent aproach
+When building for production we need to take a diferent aproach.

-When we build a SvelteKit app, it will output a `./build` directory
+When we build a SvelteKit app, it will output a `./build` directory.

-This function takes `import.meta.url` as an argument from the root directory of the project (next to `package.json`) and then converts it to `__dirname`
+This function takes `import.meta.url` as an argument from the root directory of the project (next to `package.json`) and then converts it to `__dirname`.

-First it creates a websocket server attached to `globalThis`, as explained, then imports dynamically from  `${__dirname}/build` directory the `index.js` file, that exports a `server` property that contains an http server
+First it creates a websocket server attached to `globalThis`, as explained, then imports dynamically from  `${__dirname}/build` directory the `index.js` file, that exports a `server` property that contains an http server.

-We attach to this server `onHttpServerUpgrade` so we handle in the production server the tRPC websocket
+We attach to this server `onHttpServerUpgrade` so we handle in the production server the tRPC websocket.

 #### `server.ts`

-The function `createTRPCWebSocketServer` handles the creation of the websocket tRPC handler getting the `wss` from `globalThis`
+The function `createTRPCWebSocketServer` handles the creation of the websocket tRPC handler getting the `wss` from `globalThis`.

-This current implementation in case we are prerendering would fail as vite does not call `configureServer` on the build step, so no `wss` server is found in `globalThis`
+This current implementation in case we are prerendering would fail as vite does not call `configureServer` on the build step, so no `wss` server is found in `globalThis`.

 This is why when calling this method we have to add a guard on the client/consumer code: